How to Increase Red Blood Cells

 Red blood cells are responsible for transporting oxygen-rich blood throughout the body, so it is important to keep them optimal for our health.
 In this article, we tell you how we can increase red blood cells naturally.

-Doctors call them “erythrocytes” and they are the most numerous cells in the blood.
-Their main component is hemoglobin, and they obtain metabolic energy through lactic fermentation.
+Also called “erythrocytes”, these are the most numerous cells in the blood.
+Their main component is hemoglobin and they obtain metabolic energy through lactic fermentation.

 Here are some interesting facts about blood:

 - Red blood cells live approximately 100 or 120 days.
 After that time, the bone marrow produces another “group” of erythrocytes.

 - Each molecule of hemoglobin has 4 iron atoms which bind to the oxygen molecules.

 - Each erythrocyte is 33% hemoglobin.

 - Normal values of hemoglobin are 14 g / dl in women and 15.5 g / dl in men.